pippyn/icloud3/Readme.md

 Note: Exclude takes presidence over include.
 You can include the `iphone` device type and then exclude `lillianiphone`  and all iPhones, except `lillianiphone` will be tracked.

 **inzone_interval**
 (Optional) The interval between location upates when the device is in a zone.
-This can be in minutes or hours, e.g., 1 hr, 45 min, or 30.
-Minutes are assumed if no time qualifier is specified.
+This can be in seconds, minutes or hours, e.g., 30 secs, 1 hr, 45 min, or 30 (minutes are assumed if no time qualifier is specified.
 (Default: 1 hr)

 **gps_accuracy_threshold**